Maddali Usha Gayatri: Career

 She also performs ballets on historical themes and social values.
-As of January 2018, she choreographed more than 200 ballets, some of which include Alokaye Sri Balakrishnam, Goda Kalyanam, a ballet on Rallabhandi Kavitha Prasad's translation of Rabindranath Tagore's Gitanjali, Sankranti Lakshmi, Siva Bhakta Markandeya based on the text written by Mudigonda Sivaprasad on the life of sage Markandeya, Swarnotsava Bharati and Vandemataram.
+As of January 2018, she choreographed more than 200 ballets, some of which include Alokaye Sri Balakrishnam, Goda Kalyanam, a ballet on Rallabhandi Kavitha Prasad's translation of Rabindranath Tagore's Gitanjali, Sankranti Lakshmi, Siva Bhakta Markandeya based on the text written by Mudigonda Sivaprasad on the life of the sage Markandeya, Swarnotsava Bharati and Vandemataram.
 She also choreographed Nrityam Darsayami which included a troupe of 12 of her disciples performing for 12 hours uninterruptedly dancing 72 concepts of Kuchipudi.

 Other work

 Gayatri worked in Punjab National Bank for over 25 years and retired voluntarily.
 She established Nritya Kinnera Kuchipudi dance academy in Hyderabad in 1983 where she teaches Kuchipudi.
 As of January 2018, 44 of her disciples debuted on stage from her institute under her supervision.

 Awards

-Gayatri received several honours for her contributions among which Hamsa Award (now Kala Ratna) was conferred by the government of united Andhra Pradesh in 2001.
+Gayatri received several honours for her contributions among which Hamsa Award (now called Kala Ratna) was conferred by the government of united Andhra Pradesh in 2001.
+She was also conferred the Sangeet Natak Akademi Award in 2023.